SAP/jenkins-library/documentation/docs/steps/transportRequestUploadFile.md

                     nodeDocker: [
                         image: 'docker-image-name',
                         pullImage: true, // needs to be set to false in case the image is
-                                         // only available in the local docker cache (not recommanded) ],
+                                         // only available in the local docker cache (not recommended) ],
                     npmInstallOpts: [],
                 deployToolDependencies: [], // empty since we use an already preconfigured image